SW-Muriu/JAVA-MASTER-CLASS/src/OOP1Inheritance/InheritancePrt1/README.md

 11. use @Override to catch exceptions when overriding methods
 12. Static methods cannot be overridden
 13. Rules:
-    - Must have the same name and same args
+    - Must have the same fullName and same args
     - Return type can be a subclass of the return type in the parent class
     - It can't have a lower access modifier eg: if a parent's method is protected, then using private in the childs overridden method is not allowed.
 However, using public for the childs method, would be allowed;
 14. Constructors and private methods cannot be overridden